oneofhamy/Pixel-Pefect-2.5D-Edge-Shader-for-Godot/README.md

 ## Credits

-Created with love for the Godot community.
+Created with love for pixel-art and the Godot community by ONE OF HAM.

 **Special thanks to:**
 - Godot Engine developers for the amazing engine